Nikon N65 Camera Review - Your Next Nikon Camera? (Nikon F65)

 The Nikon FG is a manual focus camera that is electronically controlled.
 You’ll have aperture priority, program auto, and manual modes.
 If you’re lucky you can pick one up for around $50.

 The high-end counterpart to the N65 and N75.
-Has a superior build quality and advanced features.
+The F100 has a superior build quality and advanced features.
 Goes for over $200 on eBay.